Degri95/UFOs/README.md

 ### Recommendations

 1. Since all of the data we are filtering from is in lowercase, I think the Javascript ```toLowerCase()``` method should be applied to the users inputted filters to help with user experience.
-A user won't know that the filters are case sensitive without prior knowledge.
+A user won't know the filters are case sensitive without prior knowledge.

 2. I think displaying what parameter the user could filter by would help with the user experience.
 A drop down list on the input fields that would list all values able to be filtered would make the webpage more intuitive.